Spontaneous symmetry-breaking in optomechanical cavity

-for both modes of the doublets, reproducing, to within the accepted accuracy, the results of the dissipation-free calculations.
-Note that (\ref{GGratio}), being valid for the both modes, actually means that the energy fluxes in the modes towards the input mirror are the same if the energy stored in the modes are the same either.
+In the "symmetric" state, i.e. at $t>t_0$, Eq.(\ref{GG}) yields $ |G_2/G_1|^2=1/\rho\approx1 $ for both modes of the doublets, reproducing (to within the accuracy accepted) the results of the dissipation-free calculations.
+Note that this relation, being valid for the both modes, actually means that the energy fluxes in the modes towards the input mirror are the same if the energy stored in the modes are the same also.
 This implies the same decay rates of the modes.
-At the same time, in the "asymmetric" state, i.e. at $t<t_0$, Eq.(\ref{GG}) results in an asymmetric field profiles.
-Now to within the accepted accuracy of calculations one finds